macports/macports-ports/mail/qmail-spamcontrol/files/README.txt

-The files in this directory are samples of the files referenced on the www.lifewithqmail.org web site.
+The files in this directory are samples of the files referenced on the web site http://www.lifewithqmail.org/ .
 They should be moved and renamed accordingly.
 They require the use of several ports - daemontools and ucspi-tcp.
 If you are following the Life with Qmail directions, then you would rename and move the files like this: